-- Communication, questionnaires and checklists from the staff provide important information about your child.

-- Parent conferences are held in the fall and in the spring.
-Additional conferences may be scheduled at the request of the parent or teacher.

-- Communication between home and school is vital and may be in the form of notes, emails, see-saw app, and face-to-face conferences.

-- School folders are sent home weekly.
+- Communication, questionnaires and checklists from the staff provide important information about your child. - Parent conferences are held in the fall and in the spring.
+Additional conferences may be scheduled at the request of the parent or teacher. - Communication between home and school is vital and may be in the form of notes, emails, see-saw app, and face-to-face conferences. - School folders are sent home weekly.
 It may include notices from the school district, school and teacher.
-Please review and return the folder with any notes from home.

-- Preschool parents are asked to complete a survey at the beginning and end of year to assist in program planning and implementation.

-- Parent workshops are conducted throughout the school year.
-Topics are chosen from interests and issues expressed by the parents via a survey.

-- Parents may coordinate all-school activities through Colleen Harrison.

-- Parent volunteers are a vital resource.
+Please review and return the folder with any notes from home. - Preschool parents are asked to complete a survey at the beginning and end of year to assist in program planning and implementation. - Parent workshops are conducted throughout the school year.
+Topics are chosen from interests and issues expressed by the parents via a survey. - Parents may coordinate all-school activities through Colleen Harrison. - Parent volunteers are a vital resource.
 If you wish to volunteer in any part of the school, please contact the office 440-995-7300.
 There is a process that anyone volunteering in a classroom must follow.

-Until the current COVID-19 precautions are lifted, parent volunteers will be unable to participate in the school setting.
-Parents will be notified if/when that changes.
+STUDENT RELEASE

+All authorized persons to pick up your child from the school must be in the Parent Portal on Infinite Campus.
+Should your child need to be picked up for any reason including regular dismissal, early dismissal, injury at school, etc, your child will only be released to people who are listed.
+People authorized to pick up the child must provide a valid drivers license or similar identification before the child is released.
+This is for the protection of our students.

+IF INJURED AT SCHOOL:

+The primary contact on infinite campus will be contacted, and we will continue to phone emergency contacts in the order listed by the parent in the Parent Portal.
+A log of all incidents/injuries is kept, and details will be provided to the caregiver.

-MAYFIELD WEBSITE AND INFINITE CAMPUS
+INFINITE CAMPUS